 The National Human Rights Institution of Finland

-The Finnish National Human Rights Institution consists of the Ombudsman and the Human Rights Centre and its Delegation.
+The National Human Rights Institution of Finland consists of the Parliamentary Ombudsman and the Human Rights Centre along with its Human Rights Delegation.

 In December 2019, the National Human Rights Institution of Finland was awarded an A status for the second time, covering the period from 2020 to 2025.
-The granting of an A status may be accompanied by remarks and suggestions on how to improve the institution.
-The recommendation among other things stressed the need to safeguard the resources necessary to ensure that the tasks of Finland's National Human Rights Institution are effectively discharged and that it is able to make its own decisions concerning the focal points of its activities.
+The granting of an A status may be accompanied by recommendations on how to improve the institution.
+The recommendations given to Finland stressed, among other things, the need to safeguard the resources necessary to ensure that the tasks of the Finnish National Human Rights Institution are effectively discharged and that it is able to make its own decisions concerning the focal points of its activities.

 The strategy outlined the following main objectives for the Institution:

-1. General awareness, understanding and knowledge of fundamental and human rights is increased and respect for these rights is strengthened.
+- General awareness, understanding and knowledge of fundamental and human rights is increased, and respect for these rights is strengthened.

-2. Shortcomings in the implementation of the fundamental and human rights are recognised and addressed.
+- Shortcomings in the implementation of fundamental and human rights are recognised and addressed.

-3. The implementation of fundamental and human rights is effectively guaranteed though national legislation and other norms as well as their application in practice.
+- The implementation of fundamental and human rights is effectively guaranteed through national legislation and other norms, as well as through their application in practice.

 - International human rights conventions and instruments should be ratified or adopted promptly and implemented effectively.